IkramUdDoula/obsidian/Writings/LinkedIn - Answering to the Scale up question.md

 	- Is there significant media coverage or press attention expected?
 	- Has a similar product gone viral on social or digital platforms before?
 	- Can giants like OpenAI, Meta or Google launch a feature to thanos-snap your business overnight?
 	If you have answered yes to all of those questions except for the last one, you better start sending emails to Amazon or Microsoft.
-Otherwise, relax and
+Otherwise, relax and focus on how you are going to create more values for the users.

+4. Every single technical decision has to line up with business goals.
+Let's say, the company wants to acquire 20% more customers in the next quarter and that's the only goal the management has set for the business.
+Every single line of code has to contribute towards that goal.